prescod/formula/README.md

 Compile a spreadsheet formula to JavaScript that accepts a context.

-The context object must have a "get" function to access internal state.
+The context object must have a "get" function to access your workbook state.

-This function works with workbook.fn or formula.js.

 ## USAGE